sje30/munin-R/README.md

 # munin-R

 Welcome to the home page of the Munin "introduction to R" workshop.
-Please watch this [introductory video](...) to explain what is happening.

 # Course materials before the workshop